-Result: This result for this goal was that 64.5% of all the requests for outages that could have an impact were submitted to the ISO more than 90 days before the planned outage date.
-Transmission owners worked with ISO to prioritize transmission project schedules and coordinate the timely submittal of requests for outages that could have an impact, which resulted in exceeding the goal by 14.5%.
-Figure 2-2 shows the percentages of the total transmission equipment outage requests scheduled in 2015 more than 90 days before the planned outage date.
+Result: This result for this goal was that 66.5% of all the requests for outages that could have an impact were submitted to the ISO more than 90 days before the planned outage date.
+Transmission owners continue to work with ISO to prioritize transmission project schedules and coordinate the timely submittal of requests for outages that could have an impact.
+Figure 2-2 shows the percentages of the total transmission equipment outage requests scheduled in 2018 more than 90 days before the planned outage date.

-Figure 2-2: Percentages of the total transmission equipment outage requests scheduled more than 90 days before the planned outage date; monthly and year to date, 2015.
+Figure 2-2: Percentages of the total transmission equipment outage requests scheduled more than 90 days before the planned outage date in 2018.